AtharvaChivate/Llama3-cold-email-customizer/README.md

 Imagine this scenario:

-IBM is searching for a Principal Software Engineer and invests significant time and resources into the hiring process, onboarding, and training new employees.
-Meanwhile, a software development company can provide dedicated software engineers directly to IBM.
-To approach IBM, a business development executive from the software company will use this tool to generate a customized cold email, making the outreach more relevant and impactful.
+XYZ Company is searching for a Principal Software Engineer and invests significant time and resources into the hiring process, onboarding, and training new employees.
+Meanwhile, a software development company can provide dedicated software engineers directly to XYZ.
+To approach XYZ, a business development executive from the software company will use this tool to generate a customized cold email, making the outreach more relevant and impactful.

 ## Features